hakavlad/nohang/README.md

 - `SIGKILL` and `SIGTERM` as signals that can be sent to the victim
 - impact on the badness of processes via matching their names with regular expressions
 - possibility of restarting processes via command like `systemctl restart something` if the process is selected as a victim
-- GUI notifications: results of preventings OOM and low memory warnings
+- GUI notifications: OOM prevention results and low memory warnings
 - `zram` support (`mem_used_total` as a trigger)
 - customizable intensity of monitoring
 - convenient configuration with a well commented config file (there are 36 parameters in the config)